 The current, mostly four-cylinder 718 twins will have to soldier on until mid-decade in their current forms.
 Expect special editions and tweaks to keep the Boxster and Cayman selling until the advent of their electric successors.

 Porsche and Rimac: how future sports cars will be developed

 While the start-up has had little to do with the Taycan, the first project to come from Stuttgart’s Croatian venture will be the electric Macan then further development with the small sports car project.

 Will the 911 also go electric?

-Porsche execs understand that the time may come for a fully-electric 911, but they don’t want to go messing with a 70-year old icon just yet.
-Instead, the 992.2 mid-life facelift will include a hybrid option like the Panamera and Cayenne; the platform has been engineered to take an electrified powertrain ahead of time.
+Porsche execs understand that the time may come for a fully-electric 911, but they don’t want to go messing with a 60-year old icon just yet.
+Expect hybridisation options, but the job of pioneering a fully electric Porsche sports car will fall to the 718 successor.

 Lutz Meschke, deputy chairman of Porsche AG, said: ‘In the sports car segment we have to think about the pure electric car.
 With the 911 it will be a bit difficult, but for the 718 I think it could be a very good step for the future, on a completely new platform we can then discuss to share with other brands.’

 Want to get all the intel first, and access more amazing content from CAR?
 Become a member of CAR VIP here with a 99p trial!